 13 – Visit Centro Ciência Viva do Algarve

 The Science Centre provides a range of educational and fun things to do and see for the whole family.
-Kids can observe and even touch sea creatures, cook with solar energy, “investigate the world” with a magnifying glass.
+Kids can observe and even touch sea creatures, cook with solar energy, and “investigate the world” with a magnifying glass.
 At the same time, adults can have a drink on the rooftop, while taking in the Ria Formosa Natural Park’s striking views.

 It’s open from Tuesday to Sunday and prices start at €2,50.